"Very Resistant" Monterrey Oak

 White Oak: 4-8 years.

-A very interesting insight by one northern expert is that he suggested not to use the term “resistant” on account of the connotation it can convey to the public a 100% capacity to avoid infection and or impact of the disease.
-Instead, he prefers the use of the term “tolerance,” which has a more accurate connotation of assumed infection of and impact by the disease, which it can for a time successfully tolerate for brief or in some instances longer duration of time.
+A very interesting insight by one northern expert, is that he suggested not to use the term “resistant” on account of the connotation it can convey - namely, that the public may infer that “resistant” trees can avoid contraction of the disease or if they do – they rarely die and only lose a limb or two.
+Instead he prefers the use of the term “tolerance,” which has a more accurate connotation of assumed infection of and impact by the disease, which it can for a time successfully tolerate for brief or in some instances a longer duration of time.

 National Resources Conservation Service (NRCS) View